 Over the next decade, the UC Merced Strategic Plan 2021-2031 will be implemented through coupled annual planning and resource allocation processes.

-These processes, which were initiated in academic year 2021-22, involve three components:
+Initiated in academic year 2021-22, these processes involve three components:

 Academic and administrative divisions aligning their work to the campus strategic plan

 Planning teams facilitating institutional, cross-division planning

 Resources being allocated in support of the priorities outlined in the strategic plan

 A summary of the work accomplished in AY 2021-22 can be found here or via the menu at the far left.

 Starting in AY 2022-23, annually the campus will evaluate progress on the strategic plan and assess approaches and timelines for meeting the strategic plan objectives in light of the campus's current context.

 As the strategic plan oversight committee for the campus, the Senior Administrators' Council will oversee the plan's implementation.
 This includes tracking progress on the plan and advising on resource allocation in support of the plan.